sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 "experimentalFeatures": { "statusIndicator": "enabled" }
 ```

-Due to its experimental status, Sourcegraph instances with 500+ repositories may experience inaccurate status updates.
+Due to its experimental status, Sourcegraph instances with 500+ repositories may experience confusing status updates.

 ## 3.5 changelog